-Behavior Definition

-Abuse/Hazing/Ethnic Willfully intimidating, beating, harassing, insulting, or verbally abusing
+Behavior Definition Abuse/Hazing/Ethnic Slurs (Bullying) Willfully intimidating, beating, harassing, insulting, or verbally abusing other students.

-Slurs (Bullying) other students.

 Cyber Bullying Willfully intimidating, harassing, insulting, or verbally abusing other students or staff members by any electronic act including messages posted to social networking/Internet Web sites, text, sound or images, by means of an electronic device, including but not limited to a wireless telephone or other wireless communication device, computer or pager.
-Disrespect/Profanity Directed at Staff Profanity or obscene language, written or verbal, directed toward school personnel or any member of the school community, including the use of obscene gestures/signs and lying to staff or providing false information Fighting Physical conflict between pupils on school property, school buses, or at any school-sponsored activity.
-Fighting is not an acceptable way to settle conflicts at SLAS and students can expect 5days OSS for first offense and long-term suspension for any other.
-Insubordination Knowingly refusing to comply with reasonable school rules/refusal to identify self, or to follow reasonable directions of any school personnel Theft Stealing or attempting to steal money or property of another Vandalism Destruction or defacing of school property, staff property, or equipment.
-Student will be required to pay for damages and may be subject to expulsion or court action Possession or Use of Weapons or Dangerous Instruments No student shall possess or carry (whether openly or concealed) any gun, knife, pistol, dynamite cartridge, bomb, grenade, mine, power explosive or any other weapon of like kind, not used solely for instructional or school sanctioned ceremonial purposes, in the school building or bus.
+Disrespect/Profanity Directed at Staff Profanity or obscene language, written or verbal, directed toward school personnel or any member of the school community, including the use of obscene gestures/signs and lying to staff or providing false information Fighting Physical conflict between pupils on school property, on school buses, or at any school-sponsored activity.
+Fighting is not an acceptable way to settle conflicts at SLAS and students can expect 5 days OSS for the first offense and long-term suspension for any other.
+Theft Stealing or attempting to steal money or property of another Vandalism Destruction or defacing of school property, staff property, or equipment.
+Student will be required to pay for damages and may be subject to expulsion or court action Possession or Use of Weapons or Dangerous Instruments No student shall possess or carry (whether openly or concealed) any gun, knife, pistol, dynamite cartridge, bomb, grenade, mine, power explosive, or any other weapon of like kind, not used solely for instructional or school-sanctioned ceremonial purposes, in the school building or bus.
 Sale, Use, Possession, Distribution of Drugs and/or Alcohol No student shall manufacture, distribute, dispense, possess, or use any alcoholic beverage or any narcotic drug, hallucinogenic drug, amphetamines, barbiturates, marijuana, or any other controlled substance or paraphernalia.
 Assault/Battery Intentionally accusing or attempting to cause physical injury or intentionally behaving in such a manner as could reasonably cause physical injury to a student, staff member, or any other person.
-Such behavior shall include, but is not limited to, occurrences on school property, school buses, or at school-sponsored activities.
+Such behavior shall include but is not limited to, occurrences on school property, school buses, or at school-sponsored activities.
 Any assault on a school employee will result in permanent expulsion and court action.
 Sexual Harassment Shanghai Livingston American School strictly prohibits all forms of sexual harassment and harassment based on gender, whether perpetrated by a school employee or a student.
-Generally sexual harassment includes advances, unwelcome requests for sexual favors, or other unwelcome verbal or physical conduct of a sexual nature.
+Generally, sexual harassment includes advances, unwelcome requests for sexual favors, or other unwelcome verbal or physical conduct of a sexual nature.
 Generally, harassment based on gender shall be understood to include conduct carried out because a person is of a particular gender.
-Examples would include (but are not be limited to) referring to persons by gender-based derogatory terms, limiting or denying persons of one gender access to certain educational or sport opportunities.
-Arson Setting fire, or attempting to set fire, to school building or property located on school grounds or belonging to Shanghai Livingston American School, or property or persons employed by Livingston American School Volatile Acts and/or Disorderly Conduct Disruption of school by use of violence, force, coercion, and threats to students, staff, or demonstrations.
-This shall include use of same to incite others toward disruption (individual or group related) Other Illegal or Inappropriate Conduct Any other offenses which constitute criminal conduct under law and which is life threatening.
+Examples would include (but are not limited to) referring to persons by gender-based derogatory terms, limiting or denying persons of one gender access to certain educational or sport opportunities.
+Arson Setting fire, or attempting to set fire, to the school building or property located on school grounds or belonging to Shanghai Livingston American School, or property or persons employed by Livingston American School Volatile Acts and/or Disruption of school by use of violence, force, coercion, and threats to students, staff, or demonstrations.
+Disorderly Conduct This shall include the use of the same to incite others toward disruption (individual or group related) Other Illegal or Inappropriate Conduct Any other offenses which constitute criminal conduct under the law and which are life-threatening.